gw-ospo/curioss-patterns/source-industry-mentors-for-the-icorps-program.md

 # Solution
 Engage with the institution's existing innovation and industry infrastructure to source mentors through warm introductions or established relationships through the following channels:

-+ **Technology Transfer Office (TTO):** Leverage relationships with industry partners, licensing contacts, and entrepreneurs who have previously commercialized university technologies.
++ **Technology Transfer Office (TTO):** Leverage relationships with industry partners, licensing contacts and entrepreneurs who have previously commercialized university technologies.
 + **Innovation and Entrepreneurship Centers:** Colleagues based in these centers may be accepted as industry mentors.
 Staff will also have contacts and relationships with industry mentors from relevant fields.
 + **Industry Relations/Corporate Partnerships:** Advisory boards, research sponsors, and strategic partnership contacts may also yield mentors.
-+ **Alumni Networks:** Entrepreneurial alumni, particularly those in startup ecosystems or corporate innovation roles may have a particular interest in participating as industry mentors.
++ **Alumni Networks:** Entrepreneurial alumni (particularly those in startup ecosystems or corporate innovation roles) may have a particular interest in participating as industry mentors.
-+ **Existing Entrepreneurship Programs:** Advisory board members, guest lecturers and faculty based in the institution’s business schools, incubators, accelerators, and other entrepreneurship initiatives may provide a useful source of mentors.
++ **Existing Entrepreneurship Programs:** Advisory board members, guest lecturers and faculty based in the institution’s business schools, incubators, accelerators and other entrepreneurship initiatives may provide a useful source of mentors.
-+ **Faculty Industry Connections:** Explore faculty consulting relationships, sabbatical contacts, and collaborative research partners.
++ **Faculty-Industry Connections:** Explore faculty consulting relationships, sabbatical contacts and collaborative research partners.

 ## Other actions to consider
-+ Establish a mentor ‘database’ with expertise areas, availability windows a log of when they were approached to participate.
++ Establish a mentor ‘database’ with expertise areas, availability windows and a log of when they were approached to participate.
 + Develop a brief information guide explaining the I-Corps program, requirements and time commitments.
 + Create a standardized industry mentor profile template with the information required for the I-Corps executive summary and proposal.
 + Devise a process for recognizing and rewarding industry mentors who participate.